Apartamentos Turísticos Antonio Parra

 El Nazareno & Santo Crucifijo (The Night of Jesus)

-El Nazareno - Jerez de la Frontera
+El Nazareno Jerez

 El Cristo (Good Friday)

-El Cristo - Jerez de la Frontera
+El Cristo de la Expiración Jerez

 Santa Marta (Holy Saturday)

-Santa Marta Jerez - Antonio Parra Tourist Apartments
+Santa Marta Jerez

-🏠 Experience the Passion from the Heart of San Mateo
+🏠 Experience the Passion from the heart of San Mateo

-At Antonio Parra Tourist Apartments, Santa Marta and Los Judíos are our neighbors.
+At Antonio Parra Tourist Apartments, Santa Marta and Los Judíos are our neighborhood neighbors.
 Experience Holy Week without a car, feeling the heartbeat of history at every step.

 ✨ BOOK NOW FOR 2026

-Passion Milestones: Moments for Reflection
+📍 Passion Landmarks: Moments for Reflection

 PALM SUNDAY

-La Estrella - Jerez de la Frontera
+La Estrella Jerez

 - La Merced: The imposing departure of the Virgin from her Basilica under the gaze of the city's Patroness.